-Tim Saxe, Facilities Manager
+Tim Saxe, Associate Vice President, Campus Planning and Facilities tsaxe@kansascity.edu 816.654.7124

-Dybedal Center for Research, Room 151

-tsaxe@kansascity.edu

-816.654.7124

-- 3) All requests for accommodation are evaluated through an Interactive Process which includes an individualized review and interaction between the Student and relevant Disability Services Coordinator.
-The Interactive Process may include, but is not limited to, a meeting with the Disability Services Coordinator, a review of the Student's request and substantiating medical/clinical information, an evaluation of possible reasonable accommodations, and a determination of approved reasonable accommodation(s), if any. - 4) As part of the Interactive Process, Student shall submit medical/clinical information to substantiate the request; General Documentation Requirements are available here.
-The Disability Services Coordinator will schedule a short meeting with the student and may need to consult with Student's health care provider; and, Student shall submit a signed Release of Information to allow for the release of medical/clinical information and further discussion of the same. - 5) The Vice Provost for Enrollment and Student Services (also referred to as "Section 504 Coordinator") may work with the Disability Services Coordinator, where deemed appropriate, to participate in the Interactive Process, assessment and decision-making for the accommodation request.
-Substantial information is necessary to allow KCU to understand the nature, extent and limitations of an impairment which affects a Student's participation in educational programming and to determine what, if any reasonable accommodation(s), may be appropriate.
-Current evidence of limitation(s) caused by a physical or mental impairment must be established before reasonable accommodation can be determined.
+- 4) All accommodation requests are evaluated through an Interactive Process which includes an individualized, case-by-case review and interaction between the Student and the relevant Disability Services Coordinator.
+The Interactive Process may consist of, but is not limited to, a meeting with the Disability Services Coordinator, a review of the Student's request and substantiating medical/clinical information, an assessment of the Student's abilities, an evaluation of possible reasonable accommodation, and a determination of approved reasonable accommodation, if any. - 5) As part of the Interactive Process, the Student shall submit medical/clinical information to substantiate the request; General Documentation Requirements are available here.
+The Disability Services Coordinator will schedule a meeting with the student and may need to consult with the Student's health care provider.
+The student shall submit a signed Release of Information to allow for the release of medical/clinical information to the Disability Services Office and further discussion of the same. - 6) The Vice Provost for Student Services (also referred to as "Section 504 Coordinator") may work with the Disability Services Coordinator, where deemed appropriate, to participate in the Interactive Process, assessment, and decision-making for the accommodation request.
+Substantial information is necessary to allow KCU to understand the nature, extent, and limitations of an impairment that affects a Student's participation in educational programs and activities and to determine what, if any reasonable accommodation, may be appropriate.
+Current evidence, ideally no more than 2 years (24 months) old, of limitation caused by a physical or mental impairment must be established before reasonable accommodation can be determined.
 There are further guidelines available, at the end of this document, for certain medical conditions, including: 1) Medical/Physical Impairment Guidelines; 2) Learning Disability Guidelines; 3) Attentional Disability Guidelines; and 4) Psychological Impairment Guidelines.
-If applicable, the Student is encouraged to provide these guidelines to his/her health care provider. - 6) Once a determination is reached, the Vice Provost for Enrollment and Student Services/Section 504 Coordinator will inform the Student in writing of the decision.
-Please allow a minimum of 10 business days for review once all substantiating information has been received by the Disability Services Coordinator.

-7) All requests for reasonable accommodation must be made pursuant to this procedure.
+If applicable, the Student is encouraged to provide these guidelines to his/her healthcare provider.

+- 7) Once a determination is reached, the Vice Provost for Student Services/Section 504 Coordinator will inform the Student in writing of the decision.
+Please allow a minimum of 10 business days for review once all substantiating information has been received by the Disability Services Coordinator. - 8) All requests for reasonable accommodation must be made according to this procedure.
 Accommodations are not handled, nor determined by a faculty member.
-Requests for reasonable accommodation and initial determinations are handled by the relevant Disability Services Coordinator and Vice Provost for Enrollment and Student Services/Section 504 Coordinator.
+Requests for reasonable accommodation and initial determinations are handled by the relevant Disability Services Coordinator and Vice Provost for Student Services/Section 504 Coordinator.